Karl Josef von Bachmann

-Maréchal de camp Karl Josef Anton Leodegar von Bachmann (3 December 1734 – 3 September 1792) was a French Royal Army officer who served in the Seven Years' War.
-He is best known as the commander of the Swiss Guards during the insurrection of 10 August 1792.
+Karl Josef Anton Leodegar von Bachmann (3 December 1734 – 3 September 1792) was a Swiss mercenary in French service, best known as the commander of the Swiss Guards during the Insurrection of 10 August 1792.

 Family

 Bachmann was born on 3 December 1734 in Näfels, Switzerland, to Karl Leonhard von Bachmann and Elisabeth Keller.
 His father was a mercenary in French service who fought in the Spanish War of Succession and the Austrian War of Succession, rising to the rank of maréchal de camp.
 He was the brother of Niklaus Franz von Bachmann.